Metrics for Integrated Systems and Contexts: Côte d’Ivoire Climate Vulnerability Reduction Credit feasibility and pilot design

 Objectives

-• Pilot Project: We carried out a prefeasibility study for a pilot VRC climate adaptation project in which the practices, and financial instruments needed by communities in RCI and elsewhere to adapt to specific vulnerabilities to climate change will be defined.
-Based on these defined requirements, we are currently with partners to identify one or more projects in the Ivory Coast as feasible pilots to generate VRCs through vulnerability reduction.
+Pilot Project: We carried out a feasibility study for a pilot VRC climate adaptation project to test how VRCS can help encourage improved climate adaptation., andare currently working with partners to identify one or more projects as feasible pilots to generate VRCs.

-• Management System: We scoped a facility to function within the National Adaptation Management System for more effectively identifying, supporting, and implementing climate adaptations in Ivory Coast.
-In addition to providing a registry for VRC issuance and tracking through which all VRCs produced by adaptation projects in RCI would be uniquely and transparently identified and tracked, this component will serve as a platform for managing, financing, and growing the VRC fund and provide linkage to external national and international finance and reporting systems.
+Management System: We are designing an approach to using VRCs for more effectively identifying, supporting, implementing, monitoring, evaluating, and reporting climate adaptations in Côte d’Ivoire.
+In addition to providing a registry for VRC issuance and tracking through which all VRCs produced by adaptation projects in Côte d’Ivoire would be uniquely and transparently identified and tracked, it will serve as a platform for managing, financing, and growing VRC-financed projects and support national and international finance and reporting systems.

 Project Materials